namoray/vision/docs/organic_validator.md

 ### Managing access

-To manage access to the your api server and sell access to anyone you like, using the vision-cli is the easiest way.
+To manage access to your api server and sell access to anyone you like, using the vision-cli is the easiest way.

 ```bash
 vision --help
 ```

-Shows all the commands and should give self explanatory instructions.
+Shows all the commands and should give self-explanatory instructions.

 You can also do